gitpan/Log-Any-Adapter-Handler/README.md

 # DESCRIPTION

-Log::Any adapter for Log::Handler.
-Log::Handler should be initialized before
+This is a [Log::Any](http://search.cpan.org/perldoc?Log::Any) adapter for [Log::Handler](http://search.cpan.org/perldoc?Log::Handler).
+Log::Handler should be initialized before calling `set`, otherwise your log messages end up nowhere.
-calling `set`, otherwise your log messages end up nowhere.
 The Log::Handler object is passed via the logger parameter.

 # SEE ALSO